Net-Zero Hero: Anneliese Tanner

 Table with a sign on it that reads "Food Sharing Table" There are school milks on the table.
 Field of lettuce with a sign that reads "Garden to cafeteria"

-Whats's been the toughest part?
+What's been the toughest part?

 Changing the perception of school cuisine and bringing good food to our students on a very tight budget.
-So many people assume that our food isn’t good just because it’s school food, and they aren’t aware that we have transformed dining in Austin schools to be fresh, local, healthy and tasty.
-In order to continue to make positive changes we need increased funding, which is gained through students, and families, making the choice to dine with us.
+So many people assume that our food isn’t good just because it’s school food, and they aren’t aware that we have transformed dining in Austin schools to be fresh, local, healthy, and tasty.
+In order to continue to make positive changes, we need increased funding, which is gained through students and families making the choice to dine with us.

 Ultimately, knowing that we are providing all students in Austin with more opportunities to eat good food each day is the ultimate benefit.